2023 Best Psychology Schools in Georgia

 Read full report on Psychology at Middle Georgia State University

-Augusta University ranked #7 on this year’s Best Psychology Schools in Georgia list.
-Located in the city of Augusta, Augusta University is a public school with a moderately-sized student population.
+Augusta University came in at #7 in this year’s edition of the Best Psychology Schools in Georgia ranking.
+Located in the medium-sized city of Augusta, Augusta University is a public college with a moderately-sized student population.

 Psychology majors at Augusta University take out an average of $29,557 in student loans while working on their egree.

-South University’s online programs came in at #8 in this year’s edition of the Best Psychology Schools in Georgia ranking.
-South University's online programs is a moderately-sized private for-profit school located in the midsize city of Savannah.
+South University’s online programs did quite well in this year’s ranking of the best schools for psychology students.
+It came in at #8 on the list.
+South University's online programs is a medium-sized private for-profit school located in the city of Savannah.

 Psychology majors at South University's online programs take out an average of $51,422 in student loans while working on their egree.

-Georgia Institute of Technology - Main Campus came in at #9 in this year’s edition of the Best Psychology Schools in Georgia ranking.
-Georgia Tech is a fairly large public school located in the city of Atlanta.
+Georgia Institute of Technology - Main Campus ranked #9 on this year’s Best Psychology Schools in Georgia list.
+Georgia Tech is a fairly large public school located in the large city of Atlanta.

 Psychology majors at Georgia Tech take out an average of $26,285 in student loans while working on their egree.

 Berry College ranked #10 on this year’s Best Psychology Schools in Georgia list.
-Located in the small suburb of Mount Berry, Berry is a private not-for-profit school with a small student population.
+Located in the suburb of Mount Berry, Berry is a private not-for-profit college with a small student population.

 Psychology majors at Berry take out an average of $20,500 in student loans while working on their egree.